TereRoxy/HarmonicArchive/README.md

 - **Sorting and Pagination**: Sort music sheets by title, composer, or year, and navigate through your collection with pagination controls.
 - **Upload Music Sheets**: Add new music sheets to your archive with a simple upload feature.
 - **Music Sheet Details**: View detailed information about each music sheet, including title, composer, genre, and instrument.
-- **Music Sheet Preview**: Preview music sheets in PDF format directly within the app.
+- **Music Sheet Preview**: Preview music sheets in PDF format directly within the app (coming soon).
 - **Music Sheet Metadata**: Add and edit metadata for each music sheet, including title, composer, genre, and instrument.
-- **Upload Video Performance**: Upload a video performance for each music sheet to showcase your interpretation of the piece.
+- **User Authentication**: Secure your music sheets with user authentication (in alpha).

 Harmonic Archive is the perfect tool for anyone looking to keep their music sheet collection organized and accessible.

 ## Development Stage
 The project is currently under development.
 Currently working on refining UI/UX and fixing bugs and errors.
-Future updates will include additional features such as user authentication, admin mode, https and protection against unusual traffic.
+Future updates will include additional features such as user authentication (with JWT), admin mode, and https.
 The current version is a prototype and is not yet ready for production use as it is unstable and is lacking thorugh testing.

 ## Tech Stack
 - **Frontend**: Vue.js, Chart.js
 - **Backend**: ASP.NET Core + C#, Entity Framework Core
-- **Database**: SQL Server
+- **Database**: PostgreSQL
+- **Security**: Session based cookies, Passwords stored hashed, JWT Authentication (coming soon), HTTPS (coming soon)

 ## Requirements
 - npm (v6 or higher)